xabajian/AP_Solar/README.md

 # Data Description for the Data Repo

 There are four folders: raw, processed,.sters, and temp.
-Contents are pretty much self explanatory and
+The contents of each correspond (roughly) to what one would assume to be covered under each folder name.

 ## Raw